Ixorheorida

-Ixorheorida is an order within the subclass Conoidasida of the phylum Apicomplexia.
+Ixorheorida is an order within the subclass Conoidasida of the phylum Apicomplexa.
 All members of this order are parasitic protozoa.

 Taxonomy

 The order has one family — Ixorheidae.
 This family has one genus — Ixorheis — and this genus has a single species — Ixorheis psychropotae.

 History

 This species and genus were described in 1978 by Massin, Jangoux and Sibuet.
 The species was isolated from the digestive tract of the sea cucumber Psychropotes longicauda.

 The order and family were created by Levine in 1984.

 Life cycle

 Gametogony is absent in this order but both merogony and sporogony occur.